jcgonzalezb/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 ## Description of the files inside this folder:

+- holberton.h: Header file with all function prototypes.

 0. Write a program that prints Holberton, followed by a new line.
 1. Write a function that prints the alphabet, in lowercase, followed by a new line.
 2. Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.